caotriphan/caotriphan.github.io/_posts/2023-09-16-How-to-use-git.md

 ---
-title: My first blog post
+title: How to use Git
 author: Lucas Phan
 description: My first post
 ---